 Imagine an educational experience where kids are playing games, being physically active , and learning to code at the same time.
 Sounds amazing, right?

 At Unruly Studios, we’re all about seeking new ways to combine physical fitness with playful games that challenge kids to think critically and problem solve on the go.
-In our latest STEM and Fitness Activity Pack, we’ll explore all these elements and more to get fitness and fun back on track!
+In our latest STEM and Fitness Activity Pack, we’ll explore all these elements and more to get fun fitness games in schools back on track!

 According to the CDC, physical fitness helps children strengthen muscles and bones, reduce anxiety, build confidence, and improve overall health.
 However, despite these benefits, less than 24% of children between the ages of 6-17 participate in 60 minutes of physical activity everyday.

-Schools are uniquely positioned to boost activity through physical education and build student learning and comprehension at the same time.
+Schools are uniquely positioned to boost fun fitness games through physical education and build student learning and comprehension at the same time.
 SHAPE America, the Society of Health and Physical Educators, recently highlighted the benefits of integrating physical activity in the classroom.
-This SHAPE article specifically outlines the health and academic benefits of classroom physical activity, shares strategies to help schools integrate physical activity throughout the school day, and highlights the role of PE teachers.
+This SHAPE article specifically outlines the health and academic benefits of fun fitness games in the classroom, shares strategies to help schools integrate a fitness routine throughout the school day, and highlights the role of PE teachers.

-While a return to school might look different this fall, Unruly Splats help schools combine STEM and active play through virtual and in-person activities.
+While a return to school might look different this fall, Unruly Splats help schools combine STEM and active play through virtual and in-person fun fitness games.
 Splats are programmable, stomp-able floor buttons that students code on an iPad or Chromebook to code the rules that make Splats light up and make sounds.
-Students use virtual or physical Splats to code games like relay races, whack-a-mole, and obstacle courses.
+Students use virtual or physical Splats to code fun fitness games like relay races, whack-a-mole, and obstacle courses.

-Although many elementary and middle school teachers found it challenging to keep their students active while learning from home, our new STEM and fitness activity pack does just that!
-No matter where learning is taking place this fall, at home or in the classroom while keeping students safely distanced, these activities are a sure way to get students moving while learning!
+Although many elementary and middle school teachers found it challenging to keep fun fitness games in their virtual lesson plans, our new STEM and fitness activity pack does just that!
+No matter where learning is taking place this fall, at home or in the classroom while keeping students safely distanced, these activities are a sure way to get students into a fitness routine while learning!

 In addition to SEL-friendly lesson plans and activities for virtual and in-person learning, we are offering all Unruly members a back-to-school coding bootcamp plus ongoing training, flexible membership start dates, and discounted pricing when you request a quote before July 15.